wyattscarpenter/toki-pona-gloss-tool/README.md

 ==============
 “ike jaki li kasi lon ona”

-(If this note is in this readme, the tool does not yet work.)

 This is Toki Pona Gloss Tool, a fork of telo misikeke ( telo misikeke pi toki pona - a toki pona grammar checker ; https://telo-misikeke.gitlab.io/ ; https://gitlab.com/telo-misikeke/telo-misikeke.gitlab.io ) which adds an EXTREMELY literal, 1-to-1 translation of the toki pona you type in to English.
 This is supposed to be helpful to learners and casual users; save you many trips to the dictionary starting out.
+Note that something that looks like valid English coming out of the gloss tool doesn't necessarily mean the same thing in toki pona!
 I briefly considered calling this fork "toki poki" but dismissed this as too cute and not useful enough.
 All of my alterations to the project I release under the same license as the original—and also the public domain if that matters to anyone and iff I have the power to do that, legally speaking.
 The readme of the original project follows:

 telo misikeke
 ==============